Investing in the future of public services

 The Government spends about £80bn a year commissioning vital social services from third-party providers.
 The vast majority of this is done on a ‘fee for service’ basis, where the provider is paid for a series of inputs.

-We have supported over 40 of these projects in the UK, with a focus on children’s services, homelessness, youth employment, and health/social care.
-Collectively, these projects are on course to deliver about £130m of outcomes to Government.
+We have now supported over 50 of these projects in the UK, with a focus on children’s services, homelessness, youth employment, and health/social care.

 “The areas of added value to date include the continual engagement of investors, beyond the initial investment; the added layer of support from the board, including the flexible use of funding to achieve defined outcomes; pragmatic decision-making; and a rigorous information and reporting system focused on outcomes.”